 Business & Human Rights Talks

-As the UN Guiding Principles on Business and Human Rights (UNGPs) turn 15 this year, our five-part webinar series explores how companies can strengthen their human rights work both nationally and across global value chains – with practical insights for Nordic businesses.
+As the UN Guiding Principles on Business and Human Rights (UNGPs) turn 15 this year, our webinar series explores how companies can strengthen their human rights work both nationally and across global value chains – with practical insights for Nordic businesses.

 About the series